Battle Mountain, Nevada: Transportation

 Battle Mountain is located along Interstate 80, approximately halfway between Reno, and Salt Lake City, Utah.

 Battle Mountain is the starting point of Nevada State Route 305, which heads southward to Austin.

-The Union Pacific Railroad line runs through Battle Mountain.
+The Union Pacific Railroad line runs through Battle Mountain with one daily Amtrak train, the California Zephyr which operates from the San Francisco Bay Area to Chicago via Reno and Salt Lake City, however, it speeds through Battle Mountain without stopping.
+The nearest location to board the train is Winnemucca - located approximately 53 miles to the west.

 The historic narrow-gauge Nevada Central Railroad line ran from Battle Mountain to Austin, but has long been defunct.

 Battle Mountain Airport (IATA: BAM, ICAO: KBAM, FAA LID: BAM), also known as Lander County Airport, is a public-use airport located 3 mi southeast of the central business district of Battle Mountain.
 This general aviation airport is owned by Lander County and operated by the Battle Mountain Airport Authority.